Stefan Schwab

-Stefan Schwab (/de/ or /de/; born 27 September 1990) is an Austrian professional footballer who plays as a midfielder for German club Holstein Kiel.
+Stefan Schwab (/de/ or /de/; born 27 September 1990) is an Austrian professional footballer who plays as a midfielder for SV Ried.

 Club career

 Early career

 Swab was born in Saalfenten on 27 September 1990.
 From an early age he enjoyed sports, and, in addition to football, he was involved in biathlon, skiing, and ski jumping.
 His love for football prevailed, and at the age of 13 he decided to dedicate himself there entirely.

 Red Bull Salzburg and Lustenau

 Initially in the local team and from the age of 14 at the Salzburg Academies, where he stayed from 2004 to 2011, reaching in 2009 the Second Team with which he played in the second division of the Austrian Football Bundesliga, while he also participated in training sessions of the first team.
 In 2010 he was loaned to Lustenau and counted 24 appearances, six goals and seven assists.
 He returned but did not stay long, as he left with a new loan for Admira Wacker, with whom he celebrated his rise in the big category.